aslon1213/python-iso18245/README.md

-# python-iso18245
+# python-iso18245-uz

 A Python implementation of the ISO 18245 Merchant Category Codes database.
+This is fork package, mcc descriptions translated to Uzbek and Russian Languages using googletranslate.
+For Original repo please refer to [https://github.com/jleclanche/python-iso18245](https://github.com/jleclanche/python-iso18245).

 ## Installation